 Within Oracle Cloud Infrastructure

 All data is encrypted at rest.
-You can leave all encryption-related matters to Oracle, or you can choose to manage your own encryption using the Oracle Cloud Infrastructure Key Management (KMS) service.
+You can leave all encryption-related matters to Oracle, or you can choose to manage your own encryption using the Oracle Cloud Infrastructure Vault (KMS) service.
 You can use KMS to create master encryption keys and data encryption keys, rotate keys to generate new cryptographic material, enable or disable keys for use in cryptographic operations, assign keys to file systems, and use keys for encryption and decryption.
-For more information, see Overview of Key Management.
+For more information, see Overview of Vault.

 Between Instances and Mounted File Systems